-In 1993, The Sinclair Intimacy Institute® formed the Sinclair Advisory Council composed of well-known sex educators, therapists, and researchers from across the country.
+In 1993, The Sinclair Institute® (creators of Better Sex®) formed the Sinclair Advisory Council composed of well-known sex educators, therapists, and researchers from across the country.
 The Advisory Council helps guide the development of Sinclair products and policies to ensure each video reflects the concerns and needs of healthy, individuals and couples who want to enhance their intimacy.

 Linda Banner, Ph.D.